jnsp/nvim-config/README.md

 ### Oh My Zsh

-Now that the defalut shell of MacOS is zsh, [Oh My Zsh](https://ohmyz.sh/) is very considerable option for cumtomizing the shell itself.
+Now that the default shell of macOS is zsh, [Oh My Zsh](https://ohmyz.sh/) is a very viable option for cumtomizing the shell itself.
 Especially, the theme is very handy.

-Install with one line bash command.
+Install with one-line bash command.

 ```bash
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"